Affiliate links on Android Authority may earn us a commission. Learn more.

 How to access and navigate your Android phone’s storage

 In many ways, Android’s filesystem resembles that of a desktop operating system like Windows and macOS.
-This is not too surprising — Android is based on a modified version of the Linux kernel.
+This is not too surprising — Android is based on the Linux kernel, or a modified version anyway.

 Like most desktop operating systems, Android also bundles a native file manager application.
 Some device manufacturers like Samsung and Xiaomi go one step further and offer a more fully-featured version.
 Open your device’s app drawer and look for an app called File Manager, My Files, or simply Files.
 You can also download a third-party application from the Play Store.
 Google’s Files app is a good starting point.